input-output-hk/cardano-sl/docs/block-processing/us.md

 Cardano SL supports number of constants associated with block version.

-Protocol constants provide us with more freedom to express protocol updates via softforks (i.e. without need for hardforks).
+Protocol constants provide us more freedom to express protocol updates via softforks (i.e. without need for hardforks).

-Clients which run old version of protocol will be able to follow and validate blockchain without being update if for instance:
+Clients which run old version of protocol will be able to follow the blockchain (i.e. validate new blocks) without being updated even if protocol changed in following ways:

- * We change block size limit
+ * Block size limit changed
- * We change slot duration
+ * Slot duration changed
- * We change fee policy
+ * Transaction fee policy changed

-(Without protocol constants mechanism all these changes would definetely introduce a hard fork).
+Without protocol constants mechanism all these changes would definetely require a hard fork.

-If update proposal introduces a protocol update, it may also change some of protocol constant, providing new values via `BlockVersionModifier` field of the update proposal:
+If some update proposal introduces a protocol update, it may also change some of protocol constants, providing new values via `BlockVersionModifier` field of the update proposal:

 ```
 data BlockVersionModifier = BlockVersionModifier